KerstinFe/ProjectQCDashboard/README.md

 - [ ] include data from LC log
 - [ ] clean up code/ more generalized functions
 - [ ] give option to comment on project which writes into different database to aggregate information about project for when people leave
+- [ ] add data to github repro for testing

 #### dependencies: